 Things To Know First About The Beta

-• Yarn Spinner 3 for Unity requires Unity version 2022.3 and above.
+- Yarn Spinner 3 for Unity requires Unity version 2022.3 and above.

 How To Install Yarn Spinner 3 Beta

-• Open the Window menu and choose Package Manager.
+- Open Window menu → Package Manager

 Language Features

-Once statements
+Once Statements

 You can use a once statement to run content only one time.
 When the script reaches a once statement, it checks to see if it’s run before.
-If it has, it skips over it.

 <<once>>